lukak85/1/pa3/README.md

 py run-basic-search.py
 ```

-For a faster data retrieval using SQLite using the data obtained with the indexer, use the the following command:
+For a much faster data retrieval using SQLite using the data obtained with the indexer, use the the following command:

 ```bash
 py run-sqlite-search.py
 ```